jonathanstowe/Acme-Insult-Lala/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation you should be able to do :
+Assuming you have a working Rakudo installation you should be able to do :

     zef install Acme::Insult::Lala